-Carron SpA has initiated a series of measures and initiatives to improve the energy efficiency of its premises and operating sites, with the aim of reducing consumption.
-In this regard, an energy manager will be appointed to prepare and implement an energy management plan aimed at identifying improvement operations.
-In addition, Carron recently carried out a LED relamping of its headquarters and will install automated control and regulation systems in the near future.
-In order to reduce consumption from operations, the best available technological solutions in terms of energy efficiency will be evaluated during the planning phase of the construction sites, supported by an integrated monitoring system for optimising power management.
+ng the installation of renewable plants at its 35.
+Temporary photovoltaic systems will be uction sites and, where possible, permanent of measures and initiatives to improve the d operating sites, with the aim of reducing ergy manager will be appointed to prepare nent plan aimed at identifying improvement cently carried out a LED relamping of its nated control and regulation systems in the umption from operations, the best available energy efficiency will be evaluated during the sites, supported by an integrated monitoring gement.